Bilbao for Basque Cuisine and Chef Eneko Atxa's Azurmendi. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

-Bilbao for Basque cuisine and Chef Eneko Atxa’s Azurmendi restaurant is on our travel wish list for this year – fantastic food, fine art, and the beautiful Basque Country of Northern Spain.
-Now to make it happen!
+Bilbao for Basque cuisine and chef Eneko Atxa’s Azurmendi restaurant is on our travel wish list for this year – fantastic Basque food, fine art at the Guggenheim Bilbao, and the beautiful bucolic landscapes of the Basque Country of Northern Spain.
+Here’s our guide to where to stay, where to eat, and what to do in Bilbao.

-One of the most disappointing pieces of food industry news of 2016 in our part of the world was the closure of Bilbao based chef Eneko Atxa’s Aziamendi restaurant at Iniala Beach House, north of Phuket.
-We only ate there a handful of times, however, it was one of our favourite restaurants in Thailand.
+One of the most disappointing pieces of restaurant news of recent years here in Southeast Asia was the closure of Bilbao based chef Eneko Atxa’s Aziamendi restaurant at Iniala Beach House, north of Phuket in Southern Thailand.
+We only ate there a few times, however, it was one of our favourite restaurants in Thailand.

 We loved that Eneko Atxa’s world-class team was bringing a little of Northern Spain‘s Basque Country and its phenomenal flavours and cutting-edge techniques to Asia.
 We admired their endeavours to work with local farmers and use of local produce wherever possible.
 And we were excited about their encouragement of the young local chefs on the team to experiment with Thai cuisine.

-The innovative Thai-inspired Basque-imbued degustation that we devoured created by the kitchen’s local chefs was one of the most creative contemporary Thai meals we’ve ever had and easily the most original.
+The innovative Thai-inspired Basque-imbued degustation meal that we devoured, created by the kitchen’s local chefs, was one of the most creative contemporary Thai meals we’ve ever had and easily the most original.
 They were baby steps in an exciting direction for Thai cuisine.
-Right now, there’s only Chef Ton of Le Du and his chef at Baa Ga Din doing anything approaching that in the country.

 As for the Basque Country, we first visited the autonomous region in northern Spain when we spent a week in San Sebastian in the summer of (gulp) 1999.
-We were so bewitched by the spellbinding city, basking on the beach by day and gorging ourselves on pintxos (Basque cuisine’s version tapas, usually served on bread) as we bar hopped through the Old Town each night, that we couldn’t bring ourselves to leave.
+We were so bewitched by the spellbinding city, basking on the beach by day and gorging ourselves on pintxos, Basque cuisine’s version tapas, as we bar hopped through the Old Town each night, that we couldn’t bring ourselves to leave.

 When we finally got to Bilbao on a later trip to San Sebastian, we were primarily there to hit the Guggenheim Museum, explore Bilbao’s old town (Casco Viejo) and sample Bilbao-style pintxos.
 I remember thinking that Bilbao warranted a lot more time and vowing to return, but we just never got back to that part of Spain, despite being so smitten with nearby San Sebastian.

-But in the years since our last visit, Bilbao has also emerged as culinary hot spot.
+In the years since our last visit, Bilbao has emerged as culinary hot spot.

 Where to Eat in Bilbao